-- Inspectors may wear a combination of personal protective equipment (including respirators, gloves, masks, etc.).
+- Inspectors may wear a combination of personal protective equipment (including respirators, masks, etc.).

 - Inspectors will use company supplied hand sanitizer and will wash their hands frequently using their own towel.

 - Inspectors will not shake hands, fist bump or elbow bump.

 - Inspectors will avoid touching their own faces.